read-me-35/read-me-35.github.io/README.md

 ---

-Thank you for choosing the Blind Medical Test Reader WebApp.
+Thank you for choosing ReadMe!.
 We hope it provides valuable assistance to visually impaired individuals in understanding their medical test results.

 ## Group information